Tiannah123/SQL-Portfolio-Projects/README.md

 - Write complex SQL queries
 - Extract insights for business and research questions
 - Present findings in a structured, reproducible way

----

-Feel free to explore each project folder for more details 👇